Nathnaelc/cs162-test/assignments/1_project_design.md

 Eric Ries defines a startup as “a human institution designed to deliver a new product or service under conditions of extreme uncertainty”.
 This suggests that whenever we have an initial idea we should focus on reducing the uncertainty surrounding that idea.
-To that end, you need propose and verify an idea without writing any code.
+To that end, you need to propose and verify an idea without writing any code.

 Your suggested project needs to satisfy the following constraints: